theMathR/themathr.github.io/mzits/transcript.md

 > Fungi spore the air in the town

 You held the team back and decided to try to send spores everywhere.
 Your paw unhinges but fully falls off.
 I'm sure that won't be a problem.
 You shot out spores but not enough to do any damage to the town, just to people individually.
-> Tell isik and anrial to run to uhmm
+> Tell Isik and Anrial to run to uhmm

 "What about Saul and Paul?"
 > "What are we gonna do against a whole town!?"